 Somewhere between Julia Child and your favorite kooky Southern aunt comes Amy Sedaris.
 Over the years, the comedian, actor, and writer—a frequent guest on the Late Show with David Letterman, and star of the cult-favorite Comedy Central series Strangers with Candy—applied her signature quirk to handicrafts and hostess tips through two books, I Like You: Hospitality Under the Influence, and Simple Times: Crafts for Poor People.
-Now, Sedaris—who was raised in Raleigh, North Carolina, along with a tribe of sisters and brothers that includes the writer David Sedaris—will host a much bigger crowd than usual: This week her new TV show, At Home with Amy Sedaris, debuts on truTV.
+Sedaris—who was raised in Raleigh, North Carolina, along with a tribe of sisters and brothers that includes the writer David Sedaris—now hosts a much bigger crowd than usual: This week her Emmy-nominated TV show At Home with Amy Sedaris begins its second season on truTV.

 On the eclectic At Home, Sedaris mashes up the formats of sketch comedy and talk shows with cooking and crafting how-tos, and welcomes a range of notable guests (including fellow Southerner and Strangers co-creator Stephen Colbert).
 The colorful, vintage-inspired set—which looks “like my apartment, but a lot bigger and cleaner,” says Sedaris—references midcentury homemaking shows like the ones Sedaris watched on North Carolina’s public access channels as a kid.
 Here, Sedaris dishes more on those Tar Heel State inspirations, Southern country clubs, and her family’s nontraditional Thanksgiving plans.

 You grew up in Raleigh.
 What did you learn back then about throwing a good party?